novix-sa/Pyplan/docs/Pyplan Library.md

     pp.index(["Item 1","Item 2","Item 3"])

-For someone coming from X-Array, the index Id is the equivalent of X-Array "Dim" and the index values are the equivalent of "Coords" pp.cube and pp.index are mirrors of Xarray Dataarray and Coords but managed in a more structured manner so that data scientist can easily create models using the extensive set of tool developed for Python.
+For someone coming from X-Array, the index Id is the equivalent of X-Array "Dim" and the index values are the equivalent of "Coords".
+Diferent than X-Array, Pyplan index are defined with only one unique set of values.

 ## Data Structure
 Based on X-Array objects, with a different approach to index definition and manipulation